 From 1990 onward, the reconstruction of eastern Germany had top priority.
 KfW's SME promotional activities focused on the new federal states, because a flourishing SME sector is crucial to any country's economy.
 At the beginning of 1990 the ERP Special Fund first of all launched the modernisation programme (which later became the ERP reconstruction programme), which was followed shortly thereafter by the KfW SME Programme.
 In the first 8 years after the wall came down, 65,000 companies in the new federal states received loans from KfW to support their investment activity.
 This involved a loan volume of over EUR 25,5 billion.
 It also created or safeguarded 2.5 million jobs.

 KfW's promotional instruments have been continuously adapted to changing conditions since the 90s.
 In this context, KfW focused among other things on developing instruments to finance innovations.
 At the same time, innovative instruments were developed to create a more conducive environment for SME financing.
 Examples of the new approaches pursued include the extension of global loans, promotion of the capital market and the securitisation of SME loans.

 Following the merger of DtA with KfW in 2003 the SME promotion programmes were reorganised – and advising clients started to become more important.
 From 2007 onward, KfW's "Small Enterprise Initiative" enables it to redouble its efforts to improve the financing situation of small and micro enterprises.

 Yet 2009 was also a historic year in another respect.
 Twenty years before that, the wall that divided Germany came down.
 KfW was extensively involved in helping modernise the economy in eastern Germany, and today looks back on an impressive track record of promotional activity.
-Through its programmes to promote the SME sector, improve the housing stock and rehabilitate the municipal infrastructure in former East Germany, until 2015 KfW has provided loans worth over 194 billion euros.
+Through its programmes to promote the SME sector, improve the housing stock and rehabilitate the municipal infrastructure in former East Germany, until 2015 KfW has provided loans worth over EUR 194 billion.